 We remark that if we would take $\de V=\emptyset$ in this definition, we would not obtain the definition of a weakly unlinked section for a closed manifold.

 \begin{Lemma} (a) Any section is weakly unlinked for any proper embedding $v:D^1\times S^3\to D^7_+$.

-(b) For any proper embedding $v:V\to D^7_+$ of a compact connected oriented 4-manifold $V$ with non-empty boundary and torsion free $H_1(V,\de)$, a weakly unlinked section exists and is unique up to vertical homotopy over any 2-skeleton of $V$.
+(b) For any proper embedding $v:V\to D^7_+$ of a connected 4-manifold $V$ with non-empty boundary and torsion free $H_1(V,\de)$, a weakly unlinked section exists and is unique up to vertical homotopy over any 2-skeleton of $V$.

 (c) Let $g \colon N\to S^7$ and $s \colon D^1\times S^3\to N$ be embeddings such that $g|_{g^{-1}(D^7_\pm)}$ is a proper embedding into $D^7_\pm$ and $g^{-1}(D^7_-)=\im s$.
 Then any weakly unlinked section for the abbreviation of $g$, \footnote{For a map $f:X\rightarrow Y$ and $A\subset X$, $f(A)\subset B\subset Y$, the {\it abbreviation} $g:A\rightarrow B$ of $f$ is defined by $g(x):=f(x)$.} $N-\Int(\im s)\to D^7_+$, extends over $N_0:=N-\Int s(D^1\times D^3_-)$ to a weakly unlinked section for $g$. \end{Lemma}